Provost marshal: British Armed Forces

 In the British Armed Forces, the provost marshal is the head of the military police of each service, with the senior military police officers at lower levels being titled deputy or assistant provost marshals.
 In many cases the provost marshal is in charge of discipline.
 Provost Marshal is the oldest extant appointment in the British Army.
 It dates back to early Tudor times but the office was probably in existence in the 12th century.
 By the end of the 17th Century each regiment had its own provost marshal under the Provost Marshal General.
 Currently, the provost marshal (army) is also the commander of the 1st Military Police Brigade.

-Canadian Forces
+Canadian Armed Forces

 The Canadian Forces Provost Marshal (CFPM) is the branch advisor for the Canadian Forces Military Police Branch, and also the Commander of the Canadian Forces Military Police Group (CF MP Gp).
 The CFPM is headquartered in Ottawa and has five sections, each under the command of a Deputy Provost Marshal (DPM): DPM Police, DPM Resource Management, DPM Individual Training and Education, DPM Security, and DPM Professional Standards.

 The CF MP Gp is composed of the Canadian Forces National Investigation Service (CFNIS), Military Police Security Services (MPSS), Canadian Forces Service Prison and Detention Barracks (CFSPDB), and Canadian Forces Military Police Academy (CFMPA).